 You would be surprised at the number of local businesses that display a bulletin board or dedicate counter space for other local postings.
 So it’s time to go make some new friends and do some cross brand promoting!

 If a business you approach already has a dedicated space where they share business cards and flyers for other businesses, politely ask how you might be able to get in on the action.
 If they don’t already take advantage of cross promotion marketing, probe to see if they’d be willing to start.
 In either instance, don’t forget to offer to return the favor!

 2. Feature each other in e-newsletters.

 On your list of potential local business partners, find a couple that offer email and text subscriptions to customers.
 Sign up for their messages and newsletters, and see if there could be a place to mention your business within.

 When you approach another business owner with this idea, counter-offer with how you could see promoting their products or services in your own communications.
 This should be a pretty even trade if you intend to make it happen without money exchanging hands.
 Be ready to hand over some dough if the promotion is more one-sided.

 3. Don’t forget direct mail.

 Direct mail works especially well in generating leads in the form of website and social visits as well as store traffic.
 Coupons are an especially straight-forward way to bring in consumers who can then be upsold or cross-sold.

-Approach direct mail promotions in the same manner you would text and email newsletters.
-The best scenario here is a tit for tat trade of brand or product placement in upcoming direct mail campaigns from both small businesses.
+Approach small business direct mail promotions in the same manner you would text and email newsletters.
+The best scenario for this cross marketing idea is a mutually beneficial trade of brand or product placement in upcoming direct mail campaigns from both small businesses.